Foreign relations of Russia: 2022-present

-When Russia invaded Ukraine in 2022, its foreign policy underwent significant change, as it attempted to solidify its alliances in Africa, Asia and South America.
+Russia attempted to solidify its alliances in Africa, Asia, and South America.
 Historically, the former Soviet Union and later the Russian Federation had good relations with modern states in those regions, being on the side of oppressed populations, such as during Apartheid in South Africa, and opposing imperialism worldwide.
-Later in 2022, many African and South American States abstained to vote against Russia in the UN security council for its military involvements in Ukraine.
+Later in 2022, many African and South American countries abstained from voting against Russia in the UN Security Council for its military involvements in Ukraine.
 Russia's influence in Africa and South America is expanding, particularly in the areas of mining and security services.
-Most African and South American countries have a keen interest in cheap fossil energy, and have no sanctions in place against Russian entities.
+Most African and South American countries have a keen interest in cheap fossil energy and have no sanctions in place against Russian entities.